Lap, Leap, Neap Play Area

 - For higher density developments, particularly ‘brownfield’ sites, the play area buffer zone may be reduced around LEAPs which could result in a reduction from 3600m2 to 1600m2 and a consequently larger developable area.

-- You no longer need to enclose a play area within a fence, only if the play area abuts a road, water course or other hazard.
+- You no longer need to enclose a play area within a fence, only if the play area abuts a road, watercourse or another hazard.

 - Local Landscaped Area for Play is a new designation that sits between a LEAP and a NEAP.
 Fundamentally this is an unequipped space that is specifically laid out to encourage imaginative play for all ages.